vasram/kSheersala/README.md

 # kSheersala
-A Task kSheersala is a Web-Based Dairy Management System developed using Python and Django
+ kSheersala is a Web-Based Dairy Management System developed using Python and Django

 The existing dairy management system is solely dependent upon manually extracting and inputting records.
 The problem with this